-(13) Point of interconnection (POI) -- The point where the electrical conductors of the company’s distribution system are connected to the customer’s conductors and where any transfer of electric power between the customer and the company’s distribution system takes place, such as switchgear near the meter.
+(15) Point of interconnection (POI) -- The point where the electrical conductors of the company’s distribution system are connected to the customer’s conductors and where any transfer of electric power between the customer and the company’s distribution system takes place, such as switchgear near the meter.

-(14) Pre-interconnection study -- A study or studies that may be undertaken by a company in response to its receipt of a completed application for interconnection and parallel operation with the company’s distribution system.
-Pre-interconnection studies may include, but are not limited to, service studies, coordination studies and system impact studies.
+(16) Pre-interconnection study -- A study or studies that may be undertaken by a company in response to its receipt of a completed application for interconnection and parallel operation with the company’s distribution system.
+Pre-interconnection studies may include, but are not limited to, service studies, coordination studies and system impact studies; such studies are unlikely to be needed for DERs smaller than 50 kW.

-(15) Protective function -- A function carried out using hardware and, potentially, software that is designed to respond to unsafe operating conditions before, during, and after the interconnection of a DER with a distribution system.
+(17) Protective function -- A function carried out using hardware and, potentially, software that is designed to respond to unsafe operating conditions before, during, and after the interconnection of a DER with a distribution system.
 For purposes of this definition, unsafe operating conditions are conditions that, if left uncorrected, would result in harm to personnel, damage to equipment, unacceptable system instability or operation outside legally established parameters affecting the quality of service to other customers connected to the distribution system.

+(18) Standard interconnection tariff – a tariff approved by the commission setting forth processing requirements, planning procedures, terms and conditions in providing interconnection and operational services to DERs, and forms that companies shall adopt and implement for compliance with this section.
+The standard tariff interconnection procedures and forms shall be developed and maintained by the Commission.

-(16) Unit -- A power generator.
+(19) Unit -- A power generator or energy storage device.